 - BEST FOR HUMIDITY CONTROL: hOmeLabs 14,000 BTU Portable Air Conditioner

 Single-hose vs. dual-hose models: Homeowners should first decide whether to buy a single-hose model or a dual-hose model.
-A single-hose unit pulls warm air from the space around it, cools it down, and disposes of heat and moisture through the singular hose that leads outside.
+A single-hose unit pulls warm air from the space around it, cools it down, and disposes of heat and moisture through one hose that leads outside.
 These models are typically cheaper than their dual-hose counterparts, but they have significant drawbacks.
 Since the unit relies on already-cooled indoor air to bring down the temperature of the condenser, a lot of energy goes to waste.
 Plus, single-hose models create a negative pressure within the room, and hot air is subsequently drawn back inside to even out the room’s pressure.
 This, in turn, creates a “back-to-square-one” situation.

 Perhaps more important than a unit’s BTU is its energy efficiency ratio (EER).
 A higher EER rating equates to greater efficiency, because the EER indicates the ratio of the air conditioner’s BTUs per hour to its power input, measured in watts.
 In other words, you need more BTUs to cool a larger space, and some units are built with greater energy efficiency than others.
 The EER weighs output and input against each other to tell you how effective and efficient your unit will be.
-Many portable air conditioners have EER ratings between 8.5 to 10, but anything 10 or higher is ideal.
+Many portable air conditioners have EER ratings between 8.5 to 10.
+Any rating higher than 10 is ideal.

 The Best Portable ACs

-BEST FOR QUIET OPERATION: COSTWAY 10,000 BTU Portable Air Conditioner ($289.99)
+BEST FOR QUIET OPERATION: COSTWAY 10,000 BTU Portable Air Conditioner

 BEST FOR HUMIDITY CONTROL: hOmeLabs 14,000 BTU Portable Air Conditioner